 Sector: Social network

-CrowdScores was a social networking app specifically built for football fans.
+CrowdScores was a social networking app built for football fans.
 The mobile app used technology designed to crowdsource live sports data.
 It allowed supporters watching in stadiums to input match scores in real-time, providing updates to users at home faster than conventional media sources.
 As well as match scores, the app gave users information on fixtures, results, league tables, lineups, and video highlights.

 In January 2013, CrowdScores raised £890k from undisclosed investors for a 58% stake in the company.
 It went on to reach venture stage by the start of 2014, following a further £613k investment at a pre-money valuation of £2.79m.
 During its lifetime, the company raised a total of £5.97m through six funding rounds.
 Its most recent investment, in 2018, was worth more than £2m.

 By 2020, CrowdScores had grown to cover more than 350 leagues and competitions, spread across 117 different countries.
-Meanwhile, the number of fans actively using the app had reached more than five million worldwide.
+Meanwhile, the number of fans actively using the app had reached more than 5m worldwide.
 CrowdScores was a hit, having created a loyal community of football fans both contributing to and using its app.
 And at the start of this year, the company’s growth looked set to continue…

 2016 – 2020

 Cuckooz was founded in 2016 by entrepreneurs Charlie Rosier and Fabienne O’Neill.
 The pair had set out to create high-end, design-led serviced apartments in London that “help nomads feel native”.
 These homes were available for medium to short-term lets, and aimed at “the next generation of travellers… who demand more than just an apartment.”
 Alongside the physical space, Cuckooz had several tourist-focused offerings, including a concierge service with information on the local area.